dimitryzub/serpapi-blog-posts-archive/Naver/naver_news.md

 Pass `user-agent` to request [`headers`](https://docs.python-requests.org/en/master/user/quickstart/#custom-headers) and, pass query `params` while making a request.

-You can read more in-depth about it in the article I wrote about why it's a good idea to [pass `user-agent` to request header](https://dev.to/dimitryzub/how-to-reduce-chance-being-blocked-while-web-scraping-search-engines-1o46).
+You can read more in-depth about this topic in the article below about why it's a good idea to pass `user-agent` to request header.

+{% post dimitryzub/how-to-reduce-chance-being-blocked-while-web-scraping-search-engines-1o46#user-agent %}

-After the request is made, then we receive a response which will be decoded via [`.text`](https://docs.python-requests.org/en/master/user/quickstart/#response-content).
+After request is made, then we receive a response which will be decoded via [`.text`](https://docs.python-requests.org/en/master/user/quickstart/#response-content).

 ```python
 html = requests.get("https://search.naver.com/search.naver", params=params, headers=headers).text